Lars Chemnitz: Early life

-Chemnitz was born on 26 October 1925 in Godthåb (now Nuuk), Greenland.
-He was a Greenlandic Inuk.
-He was the son of Kathrine Chemnitz, a women's rights advocate, and Jørgen Chemnitz, an interpreter and politician.
+Chemnitz was born on 26 October 1925 in Godthåb (present-day Nuuk) to Jørgen Niels Peter Chemnitz, an interpreter and member of the Greenland Provincial Council, and Kathrine Chemnitz, a women's rights activist, member of the Greenland Commission and a leading figure in the Union of Greenlandic Women's Associations (Note: Kalaallit Nunaanni Arnat peqatigiit Kattuffiat; De Grønlandske Kvindeforeningers Sammenslutning.)
+(APK).
+One of six children, Chemnitz was the brother of Jørgen Chemnitz, an interpreter and politician, and Guldborg Chemnitz, a interpreter, politician, and women's rights advocate Chemnitz was a Greenlandic Inuk, and through his father was a member of the Greenlandic branch of the Chemnitz family.

-Chemnitz received his early education in Greenland and earned a teacher's degree from Godthåb Seminarium in 1946, later studying in Haslev, Denmark, until 1951.
-Afterwards, he studied for a year at a college of physical education there.
+In 1946, Chemnitz earnt his teacher's degree from Godthåb Seminarium.
+Chemnitz later settled in Haslev, Denmark, where he continued his education until 1952.

+Career

 After his education, Chemnitz became a teacher, working in Haslev from 1952 to 1953, in Hornbæk from 1953 to 1955, in Helsinge from 1955 to 1957 and in Sønderborg from 1957 to 1958.
 He returned to Nuuk in 1958 and began teaching there that year.
 He became the deputy school inspector of Julianehåb (now Qaqortoq) in 1960.

 Chemnitz later studied for a year at a Danish teacher's college before coming back to Greenland, serving as the head of the school district in Thule (now Qaanaaq) from 1964 to 1966, before then moving to Ilulissat where he became the school inspector.
 He was the head of the Greenland Efterskole in Holstebro, Denmark, from 1968 to 1969, before moving back to his position at Ilulissat, where he served until 1971.